StefanKurtenbach/Ucallpeak/README.md

 Ucallpeak - NGS peak caller taking replicates into account to detect smaller changes.
+Especially suited for ATAC-seq, as the peak caller does not require an input file.
+For other NGS datatypes use normalized bedgraphs.

 Use sorted bedgraph files as input.
 Threshold of peak detection and allowance for gaps can be set in the skript.